 five-year relative survival rate

-five-year relative survival rates compare the number of people who are still alive 5 years after their cancer was found to the survival of others the same age who don’t have cancer.
-This helps correct for other causes of death and is a better way to see the impact that cancer can have on survival.
-Still, these survival rates are not helpful in predicting any one person’s outcome.
-Five-year survival rates are based on the most recent information available, but they may include information from patients treated several years earlier.
-These numbers do not take into account advances in treatment that have often occurred.
+the ratio of a cancer patient’s chances of surviving 5 years compared to that of an average cancer-free person of the same age and sex.
+It compares the number of people who are still alive 5 years after their cancer was found to the survival of others the same age who don’t have cancer.
+This helps correct for other causes of death and is a better way than survival rates alone to see the impact that cancer can have on survival.
+Still, these survival rates cannot predict any one person’s outcome, which can be affected by many factors.
+Even when survival rates are based on the most recent data available, they typically include information from patients treated several years earlier.
+Advances in treatment that have occurred since then might result in a better outlook for people who are newly diagnosed.
 See also five-year survival rate.